August 2nd, 2018

 The trail went through some clearcut areas, which was eerie in the mist.
 I could hear machinery in the distance and the sound of splintering trees.
 I felt like I was in some dystopian movie.
 I was glad when the trail returned to forest.

-I was hiking fast but was actually overtaken by another SOBO, which surprised the heck out of me since I had my headphones on.
+I was hiking fast but was actually overtaken by another SOBO, Dorothy, which surprised the heck out of me since I had my headphones on.
 I sped up to chat with him for awhile but then was stopped by fully loaded blackberry bushes (or at least that’s my excuse for not being able to keep up with him).
-I did eat blackberries for about 20 minutes and started feeling a little full, even.
-My fingers were all stained purple and I probably had purple all over my face, too.
+I ate blackberries for about 20 minutes and started feeling a little full, even.
+My fingers were stained purple and I probably had purple all over my face, too.

 I was slowed down by all the rocks on the trail, as well.
 I had gotten spoiled by the nice soft trail through the forests the past few days.
 I still made record time getting into town…15 miles by 1030.
 I also crossed the 500 mile mark, which is usually quite an accomplishment to celebrate but not as much when you’re on your 3rd thru-hike.
-At 500 miles in, I’m not even fully 1/5 done with this hike, which is a disheartening.
+At 500 miles in, I’m not even fully 1/5 done with this hike, which is a bit disheartening.

 500 spelled out in berries on the trail.